mavlink/MAVSDK-docs/en/guide/connections.md

 System &system = dc.system()
 ```

-The `System` is used by the *Dronecode SDK* plugin classes to query and control the vehicle.
+The `System` is used by the MAVSDK plugin classes to query and control the vehicle.
 For more information see [Using Plugins](../guide/using_plugins.md) (and the other guide topics).